hirosystems/multisig-stx-btc/README.md

 ## Hosting the script locally

+> **Warning**
+> An update to the Trezor Connect library may [break the script](https://github.com/hirosystems/multisig-stx-btc/issues/3) when opening the `index.html` file directly in the browser.
+> Below are some alternative ways to host the script locally, which currently work.

 ### With Docker and `nginx`

+> Requires [Docker](https://www.docker.com/products/docker-desktop/) to be installed.

 From the root of this repository _(the folder which contains the `dist` folder)_, run: